Tax Tips for RV Park Owners

 A tax bracket is one of seven tax rates which determine how much tax you need to pay each year.
 Generally, the income tax rate will increase with the amount of income you make.

-Tax rates also depend on other factors, such as your family situation.
+Tax rates also depend on other factors, such as your family situation which we will explain with these tax tips for RV Park owners.
 For example, your marital status and the number of children you have may have an impact.
 Your tax bracket can also change each year, depending on new rules that may be put into place or changes in your personal circumstances.

 How Can I Work Out My Tax Bracket?